Nemrut (volcano): Modern research

 In the 20th century, the scientific study of the volcano was interrupted by the political instability in the region.
 In the first half of the 20th century Nemrut was wrongly classified as an extinct volcano.
 Only in the 1980s, with the resumption of the studies, its status was changed to dormant.
 Currently Nemrut is mainly studied by Turkish volcanologists.
 The volcano is still poorly understood, and there is no consensus on the interpretation of stratigraphic data.
 Analysis of the sediments of Lake Van, which is near the volcano, allowed clarification of the chronology and activity of recent eruptions.
 The potential activity of Nemrut and the close proximity of several Turkish cities inspired recent in-depth studies.
 In October 2003, the first in Turkey real-time seismic network of sensors has been installed around the volcano.
-During the first three years of operation the network has registered 133 seismic events with a magnitude of 1.3–4.0.
+During the first three years of operation the network has registered 133 seismic events, with magnitudes of 1.3–4.0.

 Volcanic activity

-Eruptions of Nemrut were mainly of Plinian type.
+Eruptions of Mt Nemrut were mainly of Plinian type.
 Their products are mainly alkaline and include a wide range of lavas: from basalt to rhyolite and phonolite, as well as pyroclastic emissions and slag.
 Eruption of different periods were either effused or explosive.
 Nemrut is located on a fault that crosses the volcano from the north to the south and contains the main crater and a number of small craters, maars, hot springs and fumaroles.

-The volcanic activity of Nemrut occurred in three stages: the formation of a cone (pre-caldera stage), the post-caldera stage, and the late stage.
+The volcanic activity of Mt Nemrut occurred in three stages: the formation of a cone (pre-caldera stage), the post-caldera stage, and the late stage.
 Further, divisions are debatable and are based on different interpretations of the stratigraphic data.

 Formation of volcanic cone

-The formation of Nemrut and the first stage of eruptions began about 1 million years ago with fissure eruptions that later localized in separate vents separated by 5–10 km.
+The formation of Mt Nemrut and the first stage of eruptions began about 1 million years ago with fissure eruptions that later localized in separate vents separated by 5–10 km.
 These eruptions resulted in a strong (thicker than 50 m) layer of successive pyroclastic deposits consisting mainly of trachyte.
 Their products covered an area of 500 km2, forming a plateau that hid the continental deposits of the Miocene period.

 The cone of Nemrut was further formed by mobile dark trachytic lavas, which gradually filled Bitlis gorge to a distance of 80 km from the volcanic center.
 Lava flows reached a width of 200 m and had a thickness of 5–30 meters.
 Consequent deposits from basalt and trachytic lavas finalized a pronounced cone with a height of about 4400-4500 m.

 The next major eruption (volume 62.6 km3) created large voids inside the volcano, which led to the collapse of the apex and the formation of the caldera.
 Initially it was assumed that the caldera formed right after this eruption, about 310 thousand years ago; however, more recent studies suggest that the collapse happened with the next eruption, about 270 thousand years ago.
 The products of this eruption mostly consisted of ignimbrites (c.
 58.2 km3).
 Thus the collapse of the cone occurred gradually, probably in three stages.